Range Map

 See Also

-- Cessna Citation II / Bravo – direct step-up in cabin and range, same straight-wing family.
+- Cessna Citation II – direct step-up in cabin and range, same straight-wing family.
 Compare

-- Cessna Citation V / Ultra / Encore – further step-up in performance and avionics.
+- Cessna Citation V – the larger Model 560 family (V, Ultra, Encore), a further step up in performance and avionics.
 Compare

 - Cessna Citation Mustang – modern entry-level Citation, single-pilot certified from the start.
 Compare

-- Beech King Air 90 – the dominant cabin-class turboprop alternative for owner-operators in the same mission band.
+- Beechcraft King Air 90 – the dominant cabin-class turboprop alternative for owner-operators in the same mission band.
 Compare

 - Piper Cheyenne I – pressurised turboprop competitor, similar vintage and mission profile.
 Compare